 - Stealing credit card information via the internet.

 Embezzlement is when an individual or entity misappropriates funds belonging to another individual or entity for their own benefit.
 The proof of embezzlement typically is financial records.
 The amount of money involved in the embezzlement determines the severity of the penalties.

-The crime of conspiracy occurs when two or more people form an agreement and formulate a plan to commit a crime.
-Two or more people who come to a mutual understanding to commit a crime, become willingly and knowingly involved in the conspiracy, and take overt action to carry out the conspiracy.
+Conspiracy occurs when two or more people form an agreement and formulate a plan to commit a crime.
+Two or more people who come to a mutual understanding to commit a crime become willingly and knowingly involved in the conspiracy, and take overt action to carry out the conspiracy.
 The success of the plan can be irrelevant to the charges.
 Conspiracy requires a minimum of two individuals, but there is no limit on the number of individuals involved.

 Facing An Investigation Or Arrest?
 We Can Protect You.